ormr/kakapo/README.md

-# Намедни
+# Kakapo

-My personal blog project
+Kakapo is the network app

 ### Setup